lfoppiano/structure-vision/README.md

 # structure-vision
-Streamlit viewer for the structure extracted by Grobid on PDF documents

 **Work in progress**

+Streamlit viewer for the structure extracted by Grobid on PDF documents.
+Allows to apply on PDF documents the structures extracted by Grobid.

 ![screenshot1.png](docs%2Fscreenshot1.png)

+This is just a test application for [streamlit-pdf-viewer](https://github.com/lfoppiano/streamlit-pdf-viewer): a new streamlit component for visualising enhanced PDF documents.

 ## Getting started